 My Education and Experience

 My formal education/experience includes an undergraduate degree in kinesiology, a master's degree in exercise and sport psychology and a master's degree in clinical psychology (all from the University of Victoria).
-In addition, I am currently working on my Doctorate in Counselling and Psychotherapy.
-I worked as a kinesiologist in cardiac post-rehabilitation and general adult exercise leadership and moved in exercise psychology as I began working with people in larger bodies navigate exercise environments.
+I have worked as a kinesiologist in cardiac post-rehabilitation and general adult exercise leadership and moved in exercise psychology as I began working with people in larger bodies navigate exercise environments.
 I have served as an international speaker on fat-phobia and diet culture and continue to offer presentations on these and other health topics including eating disorder prevention and workplace sexual harassment prevention.

-As an educator, I present topics relating to the physiology of trauma, mental health and exercise prescription and eating disorder prevention and awareness.
+As an educator, I present topics relating to the neurophysiology of trauma, exercise prescription for mental health and eating disorder prevention and awareness.
 I have worked as a presenter and facilitator for over 30 years in areas relating to leadership, health, nutritional/exercise psychology, and sexual harassment/assault prevention.
 I developed and facilitated a one-day course for the Canadian Armed Forces at 19 Wing in Comox related to the prevention of sexual harassment and assault within the ranks (which went national and continues to be taught today across all bases and wings within Canada).
-I continue to offer training related to promoting respectful workplaces, burnout prevention, health psychology, and exercise Rx for mental health for a number of municipalities on the mainland of BC.
+I continue offering facilitations related to promoting respectful workplaces, burnout prevention, health psychology, and exercise Rx for mental health for a number of municipalities on the mainland of BC.
 If you are interested in booking a talk for your group or organization drop me a line via email or phone and we can create something specific to your needs.
 OR..check out my "Corporate Speaking" page under "Groups".

 My Therapeutic Approach

 And as you are toying with the idea of booking your first appointment with a therapist remember this....

 It's okay to fall apart sometimes.
 Tacos do it and we still love them.